 The Albanian language also has 2 major dialects: Gege (also known as Gheg and Geg in the north) and Tosk (in the south).
 The Gege is known for its marked subvarieties and nasal vowels, while Toske is the official dialect used in the country.

-As for its alphabet, it has a total of 36 letters, 29 of which being consonants and 7 being vowels.
+As for its alphabet, it has a total of 36 letters, 29 of which are consonants and 7 being vowels.

 While we don’t know the exact reason why Albanian isn’t featured on Duolingo, we can do our best to speculate.

-As you can see, there's a category for each language.
-While Albanian might not be a category V language, since it still uses the Latin writing system rather than characters, it's definitely not a category I language.
-Our best guess is that it's somewhere between a category III and category IV language.
-Its written system is easier, making it lean more towards a category III language, but its pronunciation aligns more with category IV languages.
-You'll just have to learn Albanian and see which category it is for yourself!
+As you can see, there’s a category for each language.
+While Albanian might not be a category V language, since it still uses the Latin writing system rather than characters, it’s definitely not a category I language.
+Our best guess is that it’s somewhere between a Category III and Category IV language.
+Its written system is easier, making it lean more toward a category III language, but its pronunciation aligns more with Category IV languages.
+You’ll just have to learn Albanian and see which category it is for yourself!

-The Ling App can help you learn Albanian the same way you would if you were actually in the country!
+No Albanian on Duolingo?
+The Ling app can help you learn Albanian the same way you would if you were actually in the country!

 We know there are a lot of language apps out there, but what sets Ling apart is its focus on practical vocabulary, sentences, and phrases that you can use in everyday speech with locals!